How IoT is Revolutionizing the Insurance Sector: Use Cases and Benefits

 • Ashis Kumar Rout

-Ashis has 16+ years of experience in consulting, implementing digital initiatives, and testing leading Life Insurance Products.
-Ashis is a Principal Consultant with Cigniti's BFSI Center of Excellence (CoE) and Practice, which focuses on building deep domain competence and developing solutions for the challenges faced by the Insurance industry.
+Ashis has 15+ years of experience in consulting, implementing, digital initiatives and testing of leading Life Insurance Products.
+Ashis is Associate Principal Consultant with Cigniti's BFSI Practice and Centre of Excellence that focuses on building deep domain competence and developing solutions for the challenges faced by the industry.

 Leave a Reply